vmware/vic-product/docs/user_doc/vic_users/README.md

 ## Intended Audience

-This information is intended for vSphere Integrated Containers users who have the DevOps Administrator, Developer, or Viewer roles in vSphere Integrated Containers Management Portal.
+This information is intended for vSphere Integrated Containers users who have the DevOps Administrator or Developer roles in vSphere Integrated Containers Management Portal.
 Knowledge of [container technology](https://en.wikipedia.org/wiki/Operating-system-level_virtualization) and [Docker](https://docs.docker.com/) is assumed.

 ----------